Client Confidentiality and New Beginnings

 So What Is HIPAA?

-In 1996, the U.S. Government passed the Health Insurance Portability and and Accountability Act (HIPAA, note emphasis added on “Health Insurance”).
+In 1996, the U.S. Government passed the Health Insurance Portability and Accountability Act, otherwise known as HIPAA.
+(Note the emphasis added on “Health Insurance”).

 Notice that HIPAA was not primarily about confidentiality, but about standards for electronic transactions (primarily to and from Health Insurance companies).
 It was created to improve the “efficiency and effectiveness of the healthcare system” (ASPE, 2000).
 The need for privacy was acknowledged in this law, but more as a byproduct, not the reason for the law.